CMSgov/ab2d-pdp-documentation/docs/proddocs.md

 #### In Linux or Mac:
 You will be creating a file in a directory to place the Base64 credentials.
 Make sure you have write access to that directory.
-Let's use `credentials_Z123456_base64.txt` in the users home directory of `/home/abcduser` as an example.
+Let's use `credentials_Z123456_base64.txt` in the user's home directory of `/home/abcduser` as an example.

 Open a bash terminal and type: